Joining

 Although all of the members have different backgrounds, they all come together when the call out comes as a tight knit group of skilled people.
 Our membership varies from outdoor pursuits instructors and emergency service personnel, through to factory and office workers.
-Other than the equipment and clothing, the only things each member will have in common is their passion for the outdoors and a desire to provide a first class search and rescue service across Cornwall, to whoever needs to it.
+The team tries to maintain an operational call out list of around 35 team members and we hold inductions when we need new members.

 Successful applicants will then be issued a log book which takes 6-12 months to complete, the onus being on the trainee to have the motivation and drive to get “signed off” fit for full operational status.
 The log book will take them through the skills necessary to be a fully competent member of a mountain rescue team, including casualty care, search techniques, rope rescue, hillcraft and radio communications to mention a few.
 We provide all of the training and have in place minimum attendance levels to ensure you make good progress.